-Why Give Up A Desktop Email Client?
+Why Give Up a Desktop Email Client?

 Much like a desktop client, Gmail can handle multiple email accounts.
 Moreover, it makes importing mail from POP3 accounts fairly easy, by automatically filling in the required POP server information for you.

-- Open Google Mail, click the wheel icon in top right and select Settings from the drop-down menu.
+- Open Google Mail, click the wheel icon in the top right and select Settings from the drop-down menu.

 - In your Gmail settings, go to the Accounts and Import tab.